anandme01/anandme01.github.io/_pages/profiles.md

 nav: true
 nav_order: 7

----
-layout: post
-date: 2022-06-06 22:59:00-0400
-inline: true
-related_posts: false
----
-Our work is accepted by **IEEE International Conference on Signal Processing and Communications (SPCOM)**: "Channel Estimation Techniques for CP-Aided OTFS Systems Relying on Practical Pulse Shapes".

 profiles:
   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/